jonnybazooka/WarhammerGameMasterTools/README.md

 # Warhammer Game Master's Toolkit
 This application was developed for personal use as a tool for game master.
-It's origilan purpose was to track combat in Warhammer RPG 4th edition.
+It's original purpose was to track combat in Warhammer RPG 4th edition.
 Some additional features were added during development.

 ## Features:
 ### Main View